Bodacious/motion-persistable/README.md

       include Motion::Persistable

+      # Define this in your model to use your own key, otherise it will try and call
+      # name() on the instance by default
+      def persistence_key
+        "User"
+      end

       # This will persist the user's email under the key: "User.bodacious.email" (where the
       # user's username was bodacious)
       attr_persisted :email, '', :username